EmbedITCZ/jbehave-support/README.md

 [expression commands](jbehave-support-core/docs/Expression-commands.md) and
 basic [reporting](jbehave-support-core/docs/Reporting.md).

 Currently supported Java versions are 8, 11 (latest LTS) and 16 (latest version).
+Java 16 support is limited due to JEP 396 and incompatibilities in some of our dependencies.
+When running on Java 16 please use `--add-opens java.base/java.lang=ALL-UNNAMED` or `--illegal-access=permit` to bypass the newly introduced restrictions in the meantime.

 ## Contents
 1. [Modules](#modules)